filecoin-project/filecoin-docs/docs/mine/pitfalls.md

 ## Environment configuration
 <-- finishing up instruction set for these 3 -->
 * Importance of how chain data is stored and handled
-* Currently difficult to do remote lotus daemon
 * Proofs lib must be configured via environment variables

+* **It is currently difficult to use the Lotus daemon remotely.** This is something the Lotus team is looking to improve

 ### Fork recovery